Abhi-Verma2005/oms-new/DEPLOYMENT.md

 - Verify the file exists: `ls -la docker-compose.yml`
 - If the file doesn't exist, you need to clone your repository first (see step 2)

+**If you get Prisma schema errors during Docker build:**
+- The Dockerfile has been updated to handle Prisma properly
+- Make sure you have the latest version: `git pull origin main`
+- The build process now installs dependencies without running postinstall scripts first
+- Then copies the Prisma schema and runs `prisma generate` separately

 ### 7. SSL Setup (Optional but Recommended)

 ```bash